arunsrin/arunsrin.mkdocs/home/books/fiction/sci-fi/index.md

 ### Nexus, by Ramez Naam (2021)
 A switch to science fiction; it was alright.

+### House of Suns, by Alastair Reynolds (2026)

+Humanity has spread to the stars by creating numerous clones descended from a few original pioneers, and now faces an extinction-level crisis from an unknown enemy.

 ### Terms of Enlistment, by Marko Kloos (2023)
 Like the movie version of Starship Troopers, but missing the satire.